Skip to content

 Simplify your elimination diet with Furry Green's perfectly portioned, single-protein meals.
 Give your dog the relief they deserve.

-Protein Builds skin, hair, immune cells Fresh meats
+Protein Builds skin, hair, and immune cells Fresh meats

 Omega-3s (EPA/DHA) Reduce inflammation Fish oil, salmon

-Omega-6 (Linoleic acid) Maintain skin membrane Poultry fat, sunflower oil
+Omega-6 (Linoleic acid) Maintain skin membrane integrity Poultry fat, sunflower oil

 B Vitamins Hair growth & metabolism Whole grains, meats